ANeuronI/Crio_do-Assigment/README.md

 # Crio_do-Assigment
-This Repo contain codes from the Crio.do GenAI API assignment.
+This Repo contain codes from the Crio.do GenAI API assignment.<br>
 This is focused on exploring and learning about GenAI APIs using **OpenAI's API** suite (Text, Image, and Audio).

 ---